-Honda has been spotted testing a prototype for what's likely to be its next-generation CR-V.
+Honda has once again been spotted testing a prototype for its next-generation CR-V.

 The CR-V has grown in size over the years from a compact into a small crossover that in some markets can even be ordered with a third row.
-It appears the trend will continue with the new sixth-generation model which should arrive later this year as a 2022 model (the current CR-V arrived in 2016 as a 2017 model).
+It appears the trend will continue with the new sixth-generation model which should arrive in 2022 as a 2023 model (the current CR-V arrived in 2016 as a 2017 model).
+A redesigned version of the mid-size Pilot crossover is also expected for 2023.

 The redesigned CR-V's styling has clearly been influenced by the latest Accord, with the grille and headlight treatment almost a match.
 The proportions are different to the current CR-V, with the hood appearing longer and the rear overhang also appearing stretched out a bit.